-- “Joint venture document” means any document proposed to be executed by or otherwise binding on the University as part of a joint venture, including but not limited to articles of incorporation, bylaws, a joint venture operating agreement, an LLC operating agreement, license agreement and similar documents.
+- “Joint venture document” means any document proposed to be executed by or otherwise binding on the University as part of a joint venture, including but not limited to articles of incorporation, bylaws, a joint venture operating agreement, an LLC operating agreement, license agreement, and similar documents.

 - “Investment Visiting Committee” means the Investment Visiting Committee of the University Board of Trustees.

 - POLICY STATEMENTIt is the policy of the University of Delaware (the “University”), whenever engaging in a joint venture, to take such steps as are necessary to ensure that the joint venture is organized and operated in accordance with applicable federal, state, and local law.
-In particular, the University shall ensure that the organization and operation of the joint venture does not adversely affect the University’s federal tax-exempt status and does not generate excessive unrelated business taxable income.
+In particular, the University shall ensure that the organization and operation of the joint venture do not adversely affect the University’s federal tax-exempt status and do not generate excessive unrelated business taxable income.
 The terms of a joint venture must be fair and reasonable for the University and must include safeguards of the University’s tax-exempt status.